Cristhan11/Parental_Wifi/docs/NETWORK_CONTROL_SYSTEM_ARCHITECTURE.md

 The network control system provides a secure, reliable way to control device access to the internet through:

-1. **Shell Scripts**: Execute iptables commands and NoDogSplash control commands
+1. **Shell Scripts**: Execute iptables commands, NoDogSplash control commands, and dnsmasq domain blocking
 2. **ScriptExecutor**: Provides secure execution with validation and error handling
 3. **NetworkService**: High-level interface for network-level blocking (iptables)
 4. **NoDogSplashService**: High-level interface for captive portal redirects
+5. **DomainBlockingService**: High-level interface for domain/app-level blocking (dnsmasq)
-5. **Laravel Integration**: Seamlessly integrates with the rest of the application
+6. **Laravel Integration**: Seamlessly integrates with the rest of the application

 All components work together to provide:
 - Device blocking/unblocking (iptables)